Skulsta/Skulsta/README.md

 &nbsp;
 👋 Hi!
-I'm a frontend developer working as a consultant in Oslo 🇳🇴
+I'm a software developer working as a consultant in Oslo 🇳🇴

 ## ☕️ Wanna chat?
 I'm developing software for web and mobile.
 Want to have a chat about tech or something completely different?? 👉 @ me on [Twitter](https://twitter.com/skulsta) anytime!